WfHit/Udacity_CarND/Term1/CarND-LaneLines-P1/WRITEUP.md

 ## Reflection
 ### 1. Describe my pipeline.
 As part of the description, explain how I modified the draw_lines() function.
-**1.My pipeline consisted of 6 steps:**
+**My pipeline consisted of 6 steps:**
-*First, I converted the images to grayscale.*
+*1. I converted the images to grayscale.*
 ![alt text][grayscale_image]
-*Then I used Gaussian smoohing to reduce noise in the images.*
+*2. I used Gaussian smoothing to reduce noise in the images.*
 ![alt text][blur_image]
-*The third step is about using the Canny image detection algorithm to find 'object' boundaries in the images.*
+*3. I using the Canny image detection algorithm to find boundaries in the images.*
 ![alt text][canny_image]
-*In the fourth step I used a polyline to isolate the region of interest (trapezoid).
+*4. I used a polyline to isolate the region of interest (trapezoid).
 I had to do some fine tuning to find a good compromise here.*
 ![alt text][masked_image]
-*The fourth step uses the Hough Trasform to identify the lines in the Region of Interest.*
+*5. I uses the Hough Trasform to identify the lines in the Region of Interest.*
 ![alt text][line_image]
-*In the last step I stacked the image with lines on top of the original image.*
+*6. I stacked the image with lines on top of the original image.*
 ![alt text][final_image]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function for doing the following:
+**In order to draw a single line on the left and right lanes, I modified the draw_lines() function for doing the following:**
-* Filter out horizontal lines
+1. For each line calculates its slope
-* Separate left and right lines based on the slope
+2. According to the slope value, put the line piont to left line lsit or right line list
-* Average all the left lines to a single left line
+3. Using the value in the line list to fit a line
-* Average all the right lines to a single right line
+4. Calculate the up and down boundaries of line to draw
-* Extend both the left and right line so to have a line going from bottom to about half of the image
+5. Draw the lines

 ### 2. Identify potential shortcomings with your current pipeline

 While evaluating the result of my algorithm I identified the following issues:
 * Handling dashed lines: I had to do some fine tuning to get something acceptable
 * Handling light changes in the image and color changes in the road (issue visible by looking at the third video)
-* Hadling slope changes and curves in the road
+* Handling slope changes and curves in the road

 ### 3. Suggest possible improvements to your pipeline